Shop

 2. Current-generation capability.
 Autonomous flight modes and mission planning are now standard expectations for middle school and high school CTE drone work.
 A platform that hasn't gained new capabilities in many years can't deliver state-of-the-art technology to today's classrooms.

 3. A single vendor that owns the full stack and can be held accountable for it.
 When the hardware vendor at the bottom of a partnership stack pulls out, every company built on top of that stack goes with it.
 Resellers lose their product.
 Curriculum companies lose the platform their lessons were written for.
 Competition organizations lose the drone teams competed with.
 Schools lose continuity, sometimes mid-program.
 This isn't a hypothetical.
-The Tello and Mambo shutdowns wiped out the businesses and curricula built on top of them.
+The Tello and Mambo shutdowns disintermediated the businesses and curricula built on top of them.
 A single-vendor platform doesn't eliminate risk, but it eliminates the cascade.

 How Hopper Fits a Tello or Mambo Classroom